Skip to Main Content

 Use EnFit® (ISO 80369-3) syringes for flushing and medicine administration.

-For immunocompromised patients and those with enteral feeding tubes which terminate in the jejunum, use single-use, sterile syringes.
+For immunocompromised people and enteral feeding tubes that terminate in the jejunum, single‑use sterile syringes are recommended.

 Size